OH1KK/KiwiSDR-antenna-switch-extension/README.md

 You can buy MS-S7 antenna switch and MS-S7-WEB remote control units from ebay.
 Search by seller LZ2RR. http://www.ebay.com/sch/lz2rr/m.html?_nkw=&_armrs=1&_ipg=&_from=

-### Software depencies

-ms-s7-web script uses curl for communication.
-It is not installed on KiwiSDR by default.

-Open ssh connection to your KiwiSDR as root user.

-Install software depencies to your KiwiSDR

-    apt-get install curl

 ### Installation

 open ssh connection to your KiwiSDR as root user